Christina Nilsson: Biography

 Christina Nilsson made her Spanish opera debut with Marguerite in Faust at the Teatro Real in Madrid in 1879.
 In the summer of 1880, she presented the double roles of Margherita and Elena in Arrigo Boito's opera Mefistofele for the first time at performances at Her Majesty's Theatre in London.
 In the autumn of 1881, she sang in Stockholm in connection with a royal wedding.

 On October 22, 1883, Christina Nilsson sang the role of Marguerite in Faust at the inauguration of the Metropolitan Opera House, New York.
 She then appeared in a number of American and Canadian cities.
 Later that year, she sang for the President of the United States Chester A. Arthur at the White House.
 Her final appearances in the United States took place in early June 1884.

 In August 1885, she began another tour of Scandinavia.
 After her third Stockholm concert on 23 September, she gave a performance from the balcony of the Grand Hotel in Stockholm.
 An estimated 50,000 people gathered to hear the world-famous soprano.
 A panic broke out and a large number of people died or were injured.
 Nilsson then continued with her tour, giving further concerts in Scandinavia, Germany, Prague, and Vienna, including her first recital in Berlin (9 November 1885).

-In March 1887, Christina Nilsson married Don Ángel Ramón María Vallejo y Miranda es, Count de Casa Miranda es (b.1832), a Spanish journalist and diplomatic official.
+In March 1887, Christina Nilsson married Don Ángel Ramón María Vallejo y Miranda, Count de Casa Miranda (b.1832), a Spanish journalist and diplomatic official.
 The wedding took place in church of La Madeleine, Paris.
 The pair had been involved in a relationship since 1882, and Casa Miranda's daughter Rosita had accompanied Nilsson on her 1882–1883 trip to the USA.
 Now she was remarried, Nilsson decided to retire, marking the occasion by giving two farewell performances at the Royal Albert Hall, London, in June 1888.
 Now known as the Countess de Casa Miranda, Nilsson settled in France and Spain.